 On his leadership Steele commented “Yeah, that has been a focus off-field and on game-day just to become a leader for this group, this young group.
 Ratts came to me about it and it is definitely something I have been working towards.”

 At the 2020 Brownlow Medal Steele polled quadruple the number of votes that he had in his career before the 2020 season.
-Polling a total of five Brownlow Medal votes in his first five seasons from 2015 and 2019, he polled 20 votes in 2020 to finish equal third with Christian Petracca, 11 votes behind Brownlow Medal Lachie Neal and one vote behind runner-up Travis Boak.
+After polling a total of five Brownlow Medal votes in his first five seasons from 2015 and 2019, Steele polled 20 votes in 2020 to finish equal third with Christian Petracca, 11 votes behind Brownlow Medal winner Lachie Neal and one vote behind runner-up Travis Boak.
 Steele’s 20 votes was comprised of four 3’s, three 2’s and two 1’s.
 Steele’s four best afield games ranked equal fourth with Cam Guthrie and Toby Greene, behind Lachie Neale (10), Christian Petracca (6) and Travis Boak (5).

 2021 and beyond with St Kilda